Search

 Signs that could be melanoma on your foot

 Melanoma, the most serious skin cancer, develops on skin that gets too much sun.
 It can also begin in places where the sun rarely shines, such as your foot.
-Because most people never check their feet for signs of melanoma, this cancer often spreads before it’s noticed. ...
-Allowed to
+Here’s what you need to know to find melanoma on your feet.

 Psoriasis treatment: Phototherapy